15. Tuples, Dictionaries, and Sets

 Activity

-1. Imagine I gave you the text from a book that you could load up into Python.
-What’s the easiest way to count the number of unique words?
+1. If you loaded the text from a book into Python, how could you count the unique words?

-4. What If I wanted to know which words were in one book, but not the other?
+4. How could you find the words in one book but not the other?